Autism and highways

 If you don’t see an obvious pattern, a behavioral therapist or other autism specialist might be able to help you identify the triggers.
 Once identified, you can work together to remove the stimulus or otherwise help ease your son’s anxiety around it.

-Encouraging safe behavior
+Encouraging safe behavior around highways

 Once you’ve figured out the motivation for the behavior, the next step would be to modify your son’s environment to foster safety.
 I suggest placing a visual reminder of safe behaviors on doors.
-For example, the Big Red Safety Toolkit has printable “STOP” signs you can tape to doors and windows.
+For example, the Big Red Safety Tool Kit has printable “STOP” signs you can tape to doors and windows.

 Another option is to reinforce the visual STOP sign message with audible door and window alarms.
 These don’t have to be the harsh alarms that prove so distressing for many of those who have with sensory issues.
 The National Autism Alliance, for example, has alarms that trigger a door chime.